 Years of Experience

-Average pay is typically about $15.15 for those with five to nine years of experience.
-The greater proportion of employees (47 percent) report one to four years of experience and bring home $12.17 per hour.
+Average pay is about $14.03 per hour for those with five to nine years of experience.
+When we consider tenure, a substantial portion of employees (50 percent) have been working for one to four years and make $12.00 per hour on average.

 Certifications and Degrees